L3MON4D3/Dotfiles/nixos/README.md

   possible when maintaining in a separate attrset) and I don't have to worry about name-conflicts with packages in pkgs.

+## Secrets
+Provide secrets at runtime by referring to files in /var/secret.
+Or, and this seems very flexible: use envsubst in an activationScript to populate secrets via env-var into some template-file!
+See `profiles/radarr.nix` for an example.

+# TODO
+* Use DHCP (Kea, dhcpcd is deprecated) for configuring ips.
+  Be careful doing this in fritzbox-net, have to disable its dhcp-server.
+* Look into using tailscale (or the self-hosted variant), it may be faster than raw wireguard due to hole-punching (directly connect peers vs route all traffic over server).

 # Resources
 * [noogle](https://noogle.dev/) for searching stdlib functions and pulling the